davidholyko/dko-memory-game/README.md

 # Card Memory Game Refactored

 A 4-pair card memory game in JavaScript.
 Originally written in vanilla JavaScript and refactored with jQuery and SCSS.
+Original file located at 'assets/scripts/js/main-duplicate'.

 ### Pre-refactored